h1pmnh/h1pmnh.github.io/content/about.md

 This site is *not* intended for people new to bug bounty, but instead targeting those looking to improve their craft, read more technical articles, and generally "talk shop".
 In most cases I won't be explaining commonly Google-able terms and suggest you rely on the many great resources around the web for bug bounty basics.

 ### Feedback / Questions?
-Feel free to send any feebdack my way on Twitter, I can be reached at [@h1pmnh](https://twitter.com/h1pmnh).
+Feel free to send any feebdack my way on Twitter, I can be reached at [@h1pmnh](https://twitter.com/h1pmnh) - unfortunately my social media presence doesn't match my bug bounty platform names, sorry for any confusion :)